GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Experiments

-In this section, we present some cases to demonstrate the superior video understanding and generation capabilities of GPT4Video, as shown in Figure~\ref{fig:exampls_v1},~\ref{fig:exampls_v2}.
+\textbf{Qualitative Analysis.} In this section, we present some cases to demonstrate the superior video understanding and generation capabilities of GPT4Video, as shown in Figure~\ref{fig:exampls_v1},~\ref{fig:exampls_v2}.
 More cases are provided in supplementary materials.

+\textbf{Ablation Study.} In our ablation study presented in Table~\ref{tab:rebuttal_abstrctor}, we evaluated various configurations of the video abstractor.
+Experiment \#1 omitted temporal tokens; \#2 and \#3 used Q-former with 64 and 128 query tokens, respectively; and \#4 applied spatial and temporal pooling, a method used in Video-ChatGPT~\cite{Video-ChatGPT} and Valley~\cite{luo2023valley}.
+Results on the V2T task clearly demonstrate that our GPT4Video's video abstractor achieves superior performance, validating its efficacy.

+\textbf{Comparison of T2V models.} We initially selected ZeroScope model for evaluation due to its use in Next-GPT, ensuring a fair comparison.
+We have now incorporated evaluations using a more advanced VideoCrafter1 model.
+The results, as detailed in Table~\ref{tab:rebuttal_t2v}, demonstrate superior performance of our GPT4Video in text-to-video tasks.
+This enhancement underscores our method's capacity for seamless T2V model upgrades without necessitating modifications to the underlying LLM, unlike Next-GPT which requires complete retraining.